U.S. Stocks Rise as Trump Says China Wants a Deal

 Corporate news drove swings among individual stocks.

 Elsewhere, the Stoxx Europe 600 slipped less than 0.1%, amid low trading volumes around the region.
-The French CAC 40 rose almost 0.5%, while the German DAX gained about 0.4%.
 U.K. exchanges were closed for a holiday.

-Asian stocks and global government bond yields fell earlier Monday as late-weekend comments from the U.S. on trade deepened concerns about global growth prospects.
+Asian stocks and global government bond yields fell earlier Monday after late-weekend comments from the U.S. on trade deepened concerns about global growth prospects.

 China's Shanghai Composite shed 1.2%.